-51. It is of paramount importance to state clearly that, in all cases, the database must allow the comparison of the information provided by each stakeholder against the information provided by the product registration holder, thereby ensuring that the series has been generated and released to market legitimately.
-In the case of Full Track and Trace models, also it must allow the validation of the information regarding receipt and dispatch by each of the members in the supply chain.

-52. The database should ensure availability throughout the whole time products involved are distributed.
+- 51. It is of paramount importance to state clearly that, in all cases, the database must allow the comparison of the information provided by each stakeholder against the information provided by the marketing authorization/registration holder, thereby ensuring that the series has been generated and released to market legitimately.
+In the case of Full Track and Trace models, also it must allow the validation of the information regarding receipt and dispatch by each of the members in the supply chain. - 52.
+The database should ensure availability throughout the whole time products involved are distributed.
 In most countries, if not all of them, this will imply 365 days a year, 24 hours a day.
-In turn, it will need information technology measures that ensure protection against piracy, a timely response to stakeholders involved in the transactions, capacity to receive a large number of transactions simultaneously, data confidentiality and restricted access according to pre-established user profiles.

-- 53. With respect to holding the database, some options are usually considered, namely: - A database held by the NRRA where complete information from all stakeholders is gathered.
-It allows said authority to access data relating to product location, batch release, number of products manufactured and imported, dispensation of products, pharmacovigilance, pharmacoepidemiological studies, etc. The health authority is required to have available technical capacity and adequate support. - Outsourcing of IT development, technical maintenance and support to specialized companies with exclusive management of information centralized in the database by the NRRA.
+In turn, it will need information technology measures that ensure protection against piracy, with the proper validation of the system, a timely response to stakeholders involved in the transactions, capacity to receive a large number of transactions simultaneously, data confidentiality and restricted access according to pre-established user profiles. - 53.
+With respect to holding the database, some options are usually considered, namely: - A database held by the NRRA where complete information from all stakeholders is gathered.
+It allows said authority to access data relating to product location, batch release, number of products manufactured and imported, dispensation of products, pharmacovigilance, pharmacoepidemiological studies, etc. The health authority is required to have available technical capacity and adequate support.

+- Outsourcing of IT development, technical maintenance and support to specialized companies with exclusive management of information centralized in the database by the NRRA.
 This option allows alternative methods when NRRA lacks the IT capability (not specialized in such matters) yet they may be expected to have such capabilities by leveraging the expertise of specialized companies engaged in performing this type of development.
-In general, this type of outsourcing must be contracted by the way of tender in the countries, and agreements must be entered into to ensure the contract validity, with stringent clauses regarding data confidentiality and safety.

-- A database held by the industry (association of companies that clusters all the holders of product registrations) containing centralized information.
+In general, this type of outsourcing must be contracted by the way of tender in the countries, and agreements must be entered into to ensure the contract validity, with stringent clauses regarding data confidentiality and safety. - A database held by the industry (association of companies that clusters all the holders of product registrations) containing centralized information.
 In this case, if the regulatory authority wishes to access the information, it must request access to the industry sector.
 This model may raise some questioning in terms of formal and material legality from the rest of the stakeholders in the supply chain, since the first step in the chain would collect sensitive information from the rest of the steps.
-There may be legislation in place that grants the NRRA access to the information held by industry. - Individual databases held by each product registration holder which gather the information from all the stakeholders related to the products whose registration they hold.
-This option is similar to the previous one but information is stored in a fragmented way.

-54. As an example, it can be mentioned that in Turkey, the development, maintenance and support of the IT base was put out to tender to a specialized company and the database is managed by the health authority.
+There may be legislation in place that grants the NRRA access to the information held by industry and the system is under the supervision of the NRRA. - Individual databases held by each product registration holder which gather the information from all the stakeholders related to the products whose registration they hold.
+This option is similar to the previous one but information is stored in a fragmented way. - 54.
+As an example, it can be mentioned that in Turkey, the development, maintenance and support of the IT base was put out to tender to a specialized company and the database is managed by the health authority.
 Argentina adopted a similar model which differs in that the technological development was commissioned to a government body with technical and technological capacity already installed by means of an inter-institutional cooperation agreement.